creeper-exe/PracticeProjects/README.md

 # Practice Projects
-Practicing the stuff i learn (Not my original ideas and i use tutorials) ghhdfghh
+Applying the stuff i learn from books, videos, article's and lectures (Not my original ideas)